 Re-imagining Technical Assistance for Maternal, Newborn & Child Health and Health Systems Strengthening

-From March 2018-September 2020, the Child Health Task Force has teamed up with Sonder Collective, a human-centered design (HCD) firm, to support the ministries of health (MOH) in the Democratic Republic of Congo (DRC) and Nigeria use HCD to reimagine the current model of how technical assistance (TA) for maternal, newborn, and child health (MNCH) technical assistance (TA) delivery.
+From March 2018-September 2020, the Child Health Task Force teamed up with Sonder Collective, a human-centered design (HCD) firm, to support the ministries of health (MOH) in the Democratic Republic of Congo (DRC) and Nigeria to use HCD to re-imagine the current model of how technical assistance (TA) for maternal, newborn, and child health (MNCH) and health systems strengthening (HSS) is delivered.

-This initiative, supported by the Bill & Melinda Gates Foundation through JSI Research & Training Institute, Inc. (JSI), aims to strengthen local capabilities to implement integrated, evidence-based, MNCH and health system strengthening (HSS) interventions that will achieve the 2030 Survive, Thrive, and Transform Vision.
+Funded by the Bill & Melinda Gates Foundation through JSI Research & Training Institute, Inc. (JSI), the initiative aimed to strengthen local capabilities to implement integrated, evidence-based, MNCH and health system strengthening (HSS) interventions that will achieve the 2030 Survive, Thrive, and Transform Vision.

-The Task Force supports the MOHs in Nigeria and the DRC to identify stakeholders and form co-creation teams in each country.
-Using an iterative process of research and co-creation workshops, facilitated by Sonder and JSI, the stakeholders define current issues with TA, identify their root causes, and develop innovative and context specific solutions.
+We supported the DRC's and Nigeria's MOHs to identify stakeholders and form co-creation teams in each country.
+Using an iterative process of research and co-creation workshops, facilitated by Sonder and JSI, the stakeholders defined current issues with technical assistance, identified their root causes, and developed innovative and context specific solutions.

 The core project team (the Task Force Secretariat, JSI, and Sonder) and a project advisory committee (PAC) guided the initiative's activities, including developing a Theory of Change.
-The PAC was comprised of Task Force members who are currently implementing MNCH programming in the DRC and/or Nigeria.
+The PAC was comprised of Task Force members who were currently implementing MNCH programs in the DRC and/or Nigeria.
 See below for a list of organizations who were involved in the PAC.

 Project Advisory Committee